kinson2/WeAreDTB/_posts/2023-12-25-dtb-origin-story.md

 layout: post
 title:  "Origin Story"
 date:   2023-12-25
-excerpt: "Once upon a time were the darkest of days"
+excerpt: "Once upon a time were the darkest of days."
 image: "/images/dtb-logo-circle-black-white.png"
 ---